sawatcg/sawatcg.github.io/_pages/saw-set-teaser.md

 ### Ordis

-As they push further into the unknown, Ordis uncovers the Cloning Vat, a mysterious artifact whose power allows the faction to replicate objects and life.
+As they push further into the unknown, Ordis uncovers *the Cloning Vat*, a mysterious artifact whose power allows the faction to replicate objects and life.
 In this set, Ordis' identity revolves around cloning and the highly synergistic possibilities it unlocks.

 <div class="card-gallery">
   <img src="/assets/images/first-set-teaser/026_CUSTOM_026.png" alt="The Counterfeiter">
     <img src="/assets/images/first-set-teaser/028_CUSTOM_028.png" alt="Crowded Out">
   <img src="/assets/images/first-set-teaser/027_CUSTOM_027.png" alt="The Echo Casket">
 </div>

+Sometimes, the best strategies are the ones you can scale to your needs and *Xif the X Factor* is here to answer that call.

 <div class="card-gallery">
   <img src="/assets/images/first-set-teaser/029_CUSTOM_029.png" alt="Xif, the X Factor">